bonsai-rx/ximea/docs/README.md

 ## Feedback & Contributing

 `Bonsai.Ximea` is released as open-source under the [MIT license](https://licenses.nuget.org/MIT).
-Bug reports and contributions are welcome at [the GitHub repository](https://github.com/bonsai-rx/ximea).
+Bug reports and contributions are welcome at [the GitHub repository](https://github.com/bonsai-rx/ximea). `Bonsai.Ximea` integrates and makes use of the XIMEA Application Programming Interface, which is subject to the License For Customer Use of XIMEA Software.